Rowena Guanzon: Mayor of Cadiz

-Provisional Government of the Philippines, which was formed after the 1986 People Power revolution that ousted the Marcos regime and led to the exile of Ferdinand Marcos.
+Provisional Government of the Philippines, which was formed after the 1986 People Power revolution after several other candidates had declined to be mayor of Cadiz, fearing violence from local strongman Armando Gustilo.
 At 28, the appointment made Guanzon the youngest mayor in the Philippines.
-She was appointed after several other candidates had declined to be mayor of Cadiz, fearing violence from local strongman Armando Gustilo, who had played a key role in the Escalante massacre just a few months earlier, in September 1985.
-Due to the constant harassment by Gustilo and his supporters, she had to carry firearms for defense, even during social occasions and public events.
+Due to the constant harassment by Gustilo and his supporters, she carried firearms for defense.

-The provisional government soon proposed a new constitution, and its ratification in February 1986 meant that appointed local government posts would be replaced by elected officials from the 1988 Philippine elections.
-Guanzon ran and then won the seat she had been appointed to, as Cadiz mayor.
+After the ratification of the new Philippine constitution, Guanzon won the election as Cadiz mayor.
 She served as mayor until the end of her term in 1992.

+Guanzon ran for representative of Negros Occidental's second district in 1992 as a member of NPC, but she lost the elections.

 University of the Philippines College of Law, Diliman

 Guanzon taught Election Law and Local Government at the University of the Philippines College of Law in UP Diliman.

 Commission on Audit

-On March 8, 2013, she was appointed commissioner to the Commission on Audit (COA), promising "to give priority to gender and development" upon her appointment.
-The COA commissioners at the time were Chairperson Ma.
-Gracia M. Pulido Tan and Commissioner Heidi L. Mendoza, and Guanzon's filling of the third seat made the COA an all-women-led agency.
+On March 8, 2013, she was appointed commissioner to the Commission on Audit (COA).
 Guanzon served in the COA until December 2013.